mpierne01/News/README.md

 # Event Handling and Navigation

-# Adding in multi window features
+# Adding in multi window features in android manifest